Amir Chakhmaq Complex: History

 Amir-Chaghmaq Square, according to Dr. Vahdat Zad, an architectural historian who has worked extensively on the spatial aspects of the square, was built in the 15th century by Jalal-al-Din Amir-Chakhmaq, the governor of Yazd in the Timurid era.
 This square was established on the north side of an important mosque called the Old Mosque, known today as Amir Chakhmaq mosque.
 According to Vahdat Zad, "the mosque was also founded by Amir-Chakhmaq between 1418 and 1438.
 The same year the mosque was inaugurated, Haj Qanbar Jahanshahi, who was the subsequent governor, constructed a bazaar and caravanserai at the sides of the square".

 Many parts of the complex deteriorated until the 18th century in the Safavid era, when Bahador Khan Shams Yousef Meibodi renovated some parts and reconstructed the caravanserai in the same location.
-The complex again encountered erosion until the late 19th century when, according to Vahdat Zad, the Tekyeh was built by Abu-al-Qasim Rashti at the entrance of the bazaar.
+The complex again encountered erosion until the late 19th century.

-Most of the changes in Amir-Chakhmagh Square were implemented during the modernization period of Reza Shah.
+Most of the changes in Amir-Chakhmagh Square were implemented during the modernisation period of Reza Shah.
 By completing Pahlavi Street in 1935, the northern part of the square, which connected it with the Bazaar, was demolished.
 It seems the caravanserai was demolished at the same time in order to develop the square in a more orderly rectangular shape.

 Notably, the demolition of the square, as Vahdat Zad argues, "had nothing to do with the establishment of Soraya Street in 1943.
 It more likely occurred when Shah Street and Soraya Street were connected in the late 1950s.
 Nothing remained of the square then, except the Tekyeh.
 The municipality even tried to demolish the Tekyeh when one of the soffehs collapsed, but the archaeology office resisted strongly.
 Instead, they filled the two arcades at both sides in 1963 to prevent further drag".